3.4.5 Family and Medical Leave Act

 A fitness-for-duty certification is not required for intermittent leave.
 If, however, WSU has a reasonable belief that the employee's return to work presents a significant risk of harm to the employee or to others, WSU may require a fitness-for-duty medical certification up to once every 30 days.

 A. Equal Application.

 The right to take FMLA leave applies equally to male and female employees.
 A father, as well as a mother, can take family leave for the birth, placement for adoption, or foster care of a child.

 Eligible employees have an absolute right to FMLA leave, which means leave may not be denied for FMLA-qualifying circumstances.

-FMLA leave may be paid, unpaid or a combination of paid and unpaid depending upon the circumstances and as specified in this policy or a particular CBA.
-FMLA leave is concurrent with existing maternity leave, workers' compensation absence due to an on-the-job injury or illness (provided it also qualifies as a serious health condition), and other paid/unpaid leaves of absence taken for FMLA reasons.
+FMLA leave may be paid, unpaid or a combination of paid and unpaid depending upon the circumstances and as specified in this policy or a particular CBA and the employee's available paid time off.
 Unless a CBA provides differently, the following rules apply:

 - Accrued Illness Banks